Contact your Surgery

 Patients on repeat medications need to see a nurse or doctor for an annual medication review.
 You’ll see a notification on your repeat prescription slip when yours is due.
 Make sure to arrange an appointment in plenty of time to avoid delays to your prescription.

 When you’ve had a test, you’ll be told how long it’ll take to get the result.
-Call our surgery after this time if you haven’t heard anything.
+Complete a contact my GP online request after this time if you haven’t heard anything.

 Our receptionists can only relay messages from your doctor, they can’t comment on your results.
 It’s your responsibility to check your test results and make follow-up appointments whenever necessary.